sromeroi/aspectrum/README.md

    them on any search engine:

      Marat Fayzullin : z80 emulator (Z80 microprocessor).
-     Raúl Gómez: R80 emulator (Spectrum).
+     Raul Glez: R80 emulator (Spectrum).
      Philip Kendall: Fuse emulator (Spectrum).
-     Ignacio Burgueño: GLECK emulator (Spectrum).
+     Ignacio Burguer: GLECK emulator (Spectrum).
      Z80user, Kak, Hylian, Kel: From #spectrum on IRC-Hispano.

- o Alvaro Alea, for submitting the first Aspectrum patch giving support to load Z80 snapshot files on the emulator.
+ * Alvaro Alea, for submitting the first Aspectrum patch giving support to load Z80 snapshot files on the emulator.

- o Ginés Flores, for trying to help me on the emulator.
+ * Gines Flores, for trying to help me on the emulator.

- o Jose Manuel Claros, for the help on all the spectrum stuff.
+ * Jose Manuel Claros, for the help on all the spectrum stuff.

- o Pedro Gimeno, for creating his Spectrum emulator (and for the readme!).
+ * Pedro Gimeno, for creating his Spectrum emulator (and for the readme!).

- o Grzegorz Adam Hankiewicz, for helping me on learning Allegro... and of course all the Allegro Development Team, for creating such a nice programming library.
+ * Grzegorz Adam Hankiewicz, for helping me on learning Allegro... and of course all the Allegro Development Team, for creating such a nice programming library.
 Read the allegro's AUTHORS file for all the people who has contributed to Shawn Hargreaves' initial Allegro.

- o Aspectrum use AGUP library, see http://agup.sourceforge.net and the source code of Aspectrum for more information.
+ * Aspectrum use AGUP library, see http://agup.sourceforge.net and the source code of Aspectrum for more information.

   Santiago Romero AkA NoP/Compiler.